kristopherjohnson/lunar-c/README.md

 ## Building and Running with Bazel

-If you have [Bazel][bazel] installed, you can build and run by executing these commands:
+If you have [Bazel][bazel] installed, you can build and run by executing this command:

 ```
 bazel run :lunar